jupyterhub/repo2docker/docs/source/contributing/tasks.md

 Release candidate versions in the change log are only temporary, and should be superseded by either a next release candidate, or the final release for that version (bugfix version 0).

+### Keeping the Pipfile and requirements files up to date
+We now have both a `dev-requirements.txt` and a `Pifile` for repo2docker, as such it is important to keep these in sync/up-to-date.

+Both files use `pip identifiers` so if you are updating for example the Sphinx version in the `doc-requirements.txt` (currently `Sphinx = ">=1.4,!=1.5.4"`) you can use the same syntax to update the Pipfile and viceversa.

+At the moment this has to be done manually so please make sure to update both files accordingly.